tc39/notes/meetings/2019-01/jan-29.md

 MLS: An observation is that Edge is not usually one of the two engines on a Stage 4 proposal.
 However, we really lose that ability now.
 I don't think we should just use one engine.
 I think we should look at Moddable or other engines that can satisfy that requirement.

-SLA: There are some features that can be disabled in Chromium, so a browser that uses V8 can choose not to use a given feature has implications in the context of web-reality.
+SLN: There are some features that can be disabled in Chromium, so a browser that uses V8 can choose not to use a given feature has implications in the context of web-reality.

 TST: There are reasons for wanting different implementations.
 One issue is that multiple implementations help figure out is this universally implementable in a high-performance way.
 And it seems to me that in the cases where multiple implementations are relevant, it doesn't matter if those are web engines.